Nine Winter Farm Markets to Shop and Eat Local in Bucks County

 The Mercantile, 444 N. Main Street, Doylestown

-Bucks County’s longest running farmers market, featuring more than 30 rotating, local vendors.
+This one is Bucks County’s longest running farmers market, featuring more than 30 rotating, local vendors.
 Offerings include USDA certified organic fruit and vegetables, pasture-raised meats and dairy, local kombucha, fair trade/certified organic coffee, and more!
-The abundance of easy parking makes the Doylestown Farmers Market a fuss-free trip.
+The abundance of easy parking in the Mercantile parking lot makes the Doylestown Farmers Market a fuss-free trip.
+This market now accepts EBT/ SNAP cards.
+In addition, for a limited period of time, their parent organization: Bucks County Foodshed Alliance is matching dollars that are used for EBT/SNAP.

 890 W. Bridge Street, Morrisville